Getting around Town

 Getting to Sitka

 Sitka is on Baranof Island and can only be reached by air or sea; no roads connect it to the mainland.
 Visitors can travel to Sitka by scheduled and charter air services, ferry, and cruise ships.

-The airport terminal is one mile from downtown, and 1.5 miles from Sitka National Historical Park, on the adjacent Japonksi Island.
+Daily jet and air taxi service is available to Sitka's airport.
+The airport is one mile from downtown Sitka and 1.5 miles from the park.
 Taxi service is available from the airport.
 Several local hotels offer pick-up and drop-off service from the airport.

 Many visitors arrive each year on their own boats, traveling the Inside Passage.
 Sitka Harbor Department operates five harbors where visitors can moor their vessels: Crescent Harbor, Sealing Cove, ANB Harbor, Old Thomsen Harbor, and Eliason Harbor.
 For more information about Sitka's harbor rates, locations, and information about each harbor, visit the Sitka Harbor website.